+Bilingual Nursing Fellowship Program (BNFP): This program addresses the critical shortage of Registered Nurses in Arizona who can communicate with Spanish-speaking patients.
 Selection into the program is through a competitive process.
 Once accepted, fellows complete their General Education coursework toward the completion of an Associate in Applied Science degree in Nursing and then transfer to one of our sister colleges to complete their nursing coursework.
-The program offers each fellow extensive academic support and mentoring, and fellows must pass the

-HESI exam, which indicates their academic preparation, before beginning their nursing coursework.
+The program offers each fellow extensive academic support and mentoring, and fellows must pass the HESI exam, which indicates their academic preparation, before beginning their nursing coursework.

 Storytelling: Founded by SMCC faculty in 1994, the Storytelling Institute is a unique program offering an academic curriculum in oral tradition college coursework, academic certificates in storytelling, and an annual calendar of innovative events for the community.
 With more than 45 Storytelling courses, including The Art of Storytelling and Multicultural Folktales, program participants gain a deep understanding of and extensive experience in applying the elements of effective storytelling.
 Great storytellers are great communicators and effective leaders.
-For many years, the Storytelling program has been working with the charter high school on campus, the Arizona Agribusiness and Equine Center (AAEC), to incorporate storytelling into a student's repertoire as early as their freshman year of high school.
-More than 100 AAEC students take HUM 292: The Art of Storytelling each year.
+Recently the Storytelling program has been working with the charter high school on campus, the Arizona Agribusiness and Equine Center (AAEC), to incorporate storytelling into a student's repertoire as early as their freshman year of high school.
+Five full sections of HUM 292 The Art of Storytelling have been opened for this cohort, more than 100 students taking the class each year.